liberbyte/bytEM-public/README.md

 - Captures that token and places that token in the .env.bytem file which we generate in the first script.
 - Overrides the ratelimit of matrix synapse server by executing some commands in bytem-synapse container and calling the 'override_ratelimit' endpoint of synapse.
 - Restarts bytem-be and bytem-bot container for the changes to take effect.

+ What does certbot.sh do?
+- Generates SSL certificates for your domain using Certbot (inside the bytem-app container).
+- Configures Nginx in the container to use the new certificates.
+- Generates a login token and updates .env.bytem.
+- Overrides Matrix Synapse rate limits for smoother operation.
+- Restarts necessary containers to apply the changes.